-Neither Esperanza International nor Fundación Esperanza de Mexico nor the Esperanza Medical Center carry any kind of medical insurance for volunteer groups.
+Neither Esperanza International nor Fundación Esperanza de México nor the Esperanza Medical Center carry any kind of medical insurance for volunteer groups.
 As of 2015, we require all volunteers to have international health insurance during the duration of their trip.
 Specifically, we ask that participants have insurance that covers emergency evacuation and emergency medical care and that group leaders send Esperanza's program director a certificate of insurance one week before the trip.
+Please advise your group to be aware of how to use their insurance for medical or other purposes while abroad volunteering with Esperanza as Esperanza is not responsible for understanding your insurance, medical benefits or expenses.